MicrosoftDocs/fabric-docs/docs/data-warehouse/data-warehousing.md

 As mentioned previously, the full [!INCLUDE [product-name](../includes/product-name.md)] portal experience isn't available at this time, so for some activities you will be use a TDS end-point to connect to and query your warehouse (default) and/or warehouse via SSMS or ADS.

-In this tutorial, you'll learn how to find your TDS end-point and use it to connect to SSMS for running SQL queries over either your warehouse (default) or warehouse data.
+In this tutorial, you learn how to find your TDS end-point and use it to connect to SSMS for running SQL queries over either your warehouse (default) or warehouse data.

 While not described in this document, we also support Azure Data Services (ADS) if that is your preferred SQL tool and you can use the same TDS end-point to connect via ADS.